mixxxdj/mixxx/source/chapters/quickstart.rst

 .. todo:: Example of a todo

-Loading a Song
+Loading a Track
 ==========================

-Lesson about how to load a song.
+Lesson about how to load a track.

 Using the Mixer Section